realjackasterisk/optifine/README.md

 [Report Malware Pages](https://safebrowsing.google.com/safebrowsing/report_badware/?hl=en) | [Report Phishing Pages](https://safebrowsing.google.com/safebrowsing/report_phish/?hl=en)

 Read more about the StopModReposts movement: https://stopmodreposts.org/

-## Found a bug or have any questions/suggestions?
+## Any bug reports, suggestions, or just questions?

-Visit [the issue tracker for OptiFine](https://github.com/sp614x/optifine/issues) and ask for help there.
+Visit [the issue tracker](https://github.com/sp614x/optifine/issues) and ask for help there.

-### Please read before opening an issue:
-Make sure you use [this issue template](https://github.com/sp614x/optifine/issues/new/choose) .It has a lot of information to help you make a useful bug report/feature suggestion.
+### Please try to use one of our issue templates!
+It has useful guides to get the most detail out of your report!